JBjoernskov/Twin4Build/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sphinx_docs's documentation!
+.. include:: ../README.rst

-My name is Sebastian
+Welcome to Twin4Build Documentation!
 =======================================

 .. toctree::